Ant64 Sound Architecture

 - Room, hall, and plate-style reverbs

-- Low-latency performance suitable for live play
+- Low-latency — suitable for live play

 - Minimal FPGA resource usage

-Reverb parameters can be:
+Reverb parameters can be Copper-controlled, LFO-modulated, or MIDI-automated.

 Copper-Controlled Audio

-One of Ant64’s most distinctive features is Copper-controlled audio.
+One of Ant64's most distinctive features.

 - Change voice parameters at precise times